 Reasons for Limiting Tweets in a Widget

-There are many reasons why you’d want to reduce how many tweets display on your website.
+There are many reasons why you’d want to reduce how many tweets to display on your website.
 The most obvious reason is that it can make your site look cluttered.

 Since most website owners show their Twitter widget in sidebars, having too many tweets displayed leaves less room for other content.
-What’s more, most of your Tweets are likely unrelated to your site.
+What’s more, most of your tweets are likely unrelated to your site.
 This is a distraction that takes the attention away from your site’s core message, potentially losing valuable leads.

 More importantly, having tons of tweets littering your website makes it harder for people with screen readers to navigate.